 - Calculate your family’s normal living expenses (i.e., how much is necessary to maintain your family’s standard of living), and adjust for any known or probable changes.
-Let’s assume that you expect your family’s living expenses to be about $40,000 annually.
+For this example, assume that you expect your family’s living expenses to be about $40,000 annually.

 - Determine how much annual income your family would receive from sources other than your life insurance benefits.
-These sources would include wages earned by your spouse, social security benefits your spouse would receive, pension benefits and annuities to which your spouse is entitled, and any other regular income your spouse could expect, except income from savings and investments.
+These sources would include wages earned by your spouse, social security benefits your spouse would receive, pension benefits and annuities to which your spouse would be entitled, and any other regular income your spouse could expect, but do not include any income from savings and investments.
 (Income from savings and investments will be taken into consideration in a subsequent step.)
-Let’s assume that you expect your family to have income of $25,000 annually from sources other than your life insurance benefits.
+For this example, assume that you expect your family to have regular annual income of $25,000.

 - Subtract the amount in step #2 from the amount in step #1.
 The result is $15,000 ($40,000 – $25,000).

-- Assume that you expect your spouse to live to the age of 90, and subtract his or her current age from 90.
-For example, if she is currently 35 years of age, the result is 55 (90 – 35).
+- For this example, assume that you expect your spouse to live to the age of 90, and subtract his or her current age from 90.
+Thus, if your spouse is currently 35 years of age, the result is 55 (90 – 35).

-- Choose an appropriate investment rate factor from the following table:
+- Choose what you think is an appropriate investment rate factor from the following table.

 |Years Until Spouse Reaches Age of 90||

 Source: Bailard, Biehl & Kaiser Inc., as reported in The Wall Street Journal

 Using the figure of 55 derived in step #4, the investment rate factor would be 33, if you want to be conservative in your assumption regarding the rate of return that your family will earn on investments.
 If you would prefer to be more aggressive in your assumption, then a factor of 22 may be used.
 Assume for this example that you want to be conservative, so the factor is 33.